Testing the impact of electromagnetic fields on the directed flow of constituent quarks in heavy-ion collisions: Method

 Among listed combinations in Table~\ref{tab:delq_dels}, indices 1 and 2 have identical quark content on both sides of the minus sign, i.e., $\Delta q =\Delta S =0$, and therefore are most likely to adhere closely to the coalescence sum rule and yield a measurement $\Delta v_1 =0$.
 The remaining combinations, indices 3-10, provide a way to study $\Delta v_1$ with an increasing value of $\Delta q$.
 Since the splitting of directed flow due to electromagnetic fields is stronger with a larger electric charge difference, one expects stronger deviation of $\Delta v_1$ from zero with increasing $\Delta q$.
 The advantage of our approach over previous measurements of directed flow splitting, namely using a pair of positive and negative hadrons, should be noted here.
 Since most hadrons are pions, previous measurements correspond to the study of $\Delta v_1$ at the fixed value $\Delta q=2$.
 Our approach provides a large lever-arm to extend the investigation over a range of $\Delta q$ from 0 to $7/3$ using our seven selected hadron species.
 An additional advantage is that one avoids the effects of transported quarks.

 Table~\ref{tab:delq_dels} indicates that there are degenerate combinations, i.e., combinations 1 and 2 as well as combinations 6 and 7.
 These degenerate combinations are useful to cross-check the results.
-It must be noted that since we start with the measurements of seven independent hadrons, among the ten combinations shown in Table~\ref{tab:delq_dels}, only seven combinations are linearly independent.
-One possible choice of seven linearly independent equations is 1, 4, 5, 6, 7, 9 and 10.
+Since we start with measurements of seven hadron species, the ten combinations shown in Table~\ref{tab:delq_dels} are not linearly independent.
+By employing linear algebra (discussed in Apendix~\ref{a1:linal}), possible sets of independent combinations can be identified.
+One possible choice of five linearly independent expressions is 4, 5, 6, 9 and 10.
 This is not a unique choice.
-Also, by adding more hadrons, one can construct more equations than shown in Table~\ref{tab:delq_dels}.
+Other two possible choices are 1, 4, 5, 9 and 10; also 1, 5, 6, 9 and 10.
+Also, by adding more hadrons, one can construct more expressions than shown in Table~\ref{tab:delq_dels}.
 Measurements of hadrons more massive than $\Omega$ will be challenging at RHIC/BES energies, but can be explored at higher energies.
 The quantity $\Delta v_1$ can be studied as a function of rapidity.
 In this way, one can estimate the slope $d\Delta v_1/dy$ over the range of rapidity allowed by the experiment.
 The dependence of $d\Delta v_1/dy$ on $\Delta q$ will provide an important insight into the role of EM-field-driven effects.
 One expects increasingly positive or negative values of $d\Delta v_1/dy$ with increasing $\Delta q$ as evidence of EM-field-driven effects depending on the dominance among the Faraday and Hall effects.